rgasch/filament-extended-starter-kit/README.md

 - [Themes](https://filamentphp.com/plugins/3x1io-themes)
 - [User](https://filamentphp.com/plugins/user-manager)

-All relevant migrations, assets and config files have been published to the main Laravel directory tree to the locations where you would expect them.
+All relevant migrations, views and config files have been published to the main Laravel directory tree to the locations where you would expect them.
 If a package (such as, for exmaple, the Spatie packages) is based upon another package, the base package migrations and config files have been published as well.